Saturday, September 17, 2016

 After a quick chat with the pig, we made our way to the decidedly interesting Piazza Signoria, its odd shape arrived at after a period of “political instability”.
 Houses of a defeated faction were demolished and families banished - well, those that weren’t annihilated in the course of settling the dispute!
 The dominant feature of this space considered Florence’s political stage, is the vast bulk of Palazzo Vecchio impaled by its medieval, almost slender, bell tower.
 Various sculptures dot the open space, including copy #1 of David, Neptune looking decidedly WWF wrestling material and a few newer, brassy ones.
 These we suspect were part of a “contemporary” exhibition installed at Palazzo Vecchio.

 To one side, the Loggia della Signoria shelters other statuary of such significance it seems amazing that it’s left “outside”.
 Hercules energetically subdues a centaur (Giambologna), Perseus triumphantly holds aloft a severed head (Cellini) whilst in front of the Palazzo, another Hercules (can you ever have enough?) by Bandinelli subdues Cacus.
-The square, the buildings and statuary were symbolic of the Republic’s victory over tyranny and civic solidarity; a not so subtle reminder of a fate befalling anyone considering a bit of competition.
+The square, the buildings and statuary were symbolic of the Republic’s victory over tyranny and civic solidarity; a not so subtle reminder of a ending of fate befalling anyone considering a bit of competition with Florence.

 By now, our minds were beginning to glaze over and we regretted (Well, GS did for sure!!) such a short stay.
 We had hardly walked any distance at all and there was so much to see, do and learn.
 I knew I should have offered that porker at the market more money!
 Still, on we charged into the Uffizi forecourt lined with statues of Florence’s greats.
 The Uffizi is a huge complex and mostly given over to a collection of paintings considered Italy’s best.
 That was tomorrow’s excursion, so on we continued to Ponte Vecchio.